ee18b101/Text-Based-Search-Engine/README.md

 * "structural and aerodynamic problems"
 * "structural and aerodynamic heat transfer to conical bodies for both laminar and turbulent flow"
 * "structural and aerodynamic coefficients during re-entry"

+## Usage
+README and Usage of the code is given under the Project Directory.